 I received my B.A. from UC Berkeley, and Master’s Degree in Public Health from the University of Michigan, Ann Arbor.
 I received my PhD in 2012 from Alliant International University in San Francisco, California.
 I focused my research on the impact of binge eating disorder on work productivity and motivation to change using an on-line self-help modality.
 I completed my post- doc internships at an eating disorder outpatient program and an eating disorder residential program for adolescents.
 I served as the Sr. Consultant for the Behavioral Health Education program in the Regional Health Education department of Kaiser Permanante for the northern California region up until 2014.
 I currently am a Clinical Psychologist (PSY # 27037) in Kaiser Permanente’s eating disorder clinic in Oakland.
 I am also adjunct faculty at UC Berkeley’s Extension Program.
 I am also on the Advisory Board for the Association of Size Health and Diversity (ASDAH) and the Co-Chair of the Academy of Eating Disorders (AED) Diversity Equity and Inclusion Committee.
 I am on the board for Eating Disorders Recovery and Support (EDRS) currently serving as past president.

 I have been training in martial arts Kajukenbo since 2000 at Hand to Hand Kajukenbo Self Defense Center in Oakland.
-I hold a first degree black belt and I enjoy the exploratory path my training gives me.
+I hold a second degree black belt and I enjoy the exploratory path my training gives me.
 I integrate my martial arts training in my work by exploring and using the energy you bring to therapy.
 My commitment is to have you live authentically in your body by using the energy you bring therapy.

 I wrote a piece on martial arts and eating disorders for both the National Eating Disorders Association (NEDA) Making Connections community newsletter and the National Women in Martial Arts Federation newsletter.
 Below is a small piece of my article: